tsuyoshi64/tsu-todo/README.md

 ## Data Storage

 Tasks are saved to a local `tasks.json` file in the directory where the CLI is run.
-The file is ignored by Git so local task data is not committed to the repository.

-Writes use a temporary file and `os.replace()` to reduce the chance of corrupting `tasks.json` during save operations.

 ## Development